Metro Conference Men's Basketball Coach of the Year

-The Metro Atlantic Athletic Conference Men's Basketball Coach of the Year is a basketball award given to the most outstanding men's basketball head coach in the Metro Atlantic Athletic Conference, as chosen by a panel of sports writers and broadcasters.
+The Metro Conference Men's Basketball Coach of the Year, formerly called the Metro Atlantic Athletic Conference Men's Basketball Coach of the Year, is a basketball award given to the most outstanding men's basketball head coach in the Metro Conference, as chosen by a panel of sports writers and broadcasters.
 The award was first given following the 1981–82 season, the first year of the conference's existence, to Bob Dukiet of Saint Peter's.
-Joe Mihalich of Niagara, Ted Fiore of Saint Peter's, and King Rice of Monmouth have won the most awards with three, while five other coaches have won the award twice.
+Joe Mihalich of Niagara, Ted Fiore of Saint Peter's, and King Rice of Monmouth have won the most awards with three, while six other coaches have won the award twice.

+It is not to be confused with the other Metro Conference which operated from 1975 to 1995 before merging with the Great Midwest Conference to form the current Conference USA.